Everard t'Serclaes: War of the Brabantian Succession

-After the death of John III of Brabant on 5 December 1355, his daughter Joanna and her husband, Wenceslaus, succeeded him as rulers of the duchy.
-Their succession was disputed by the count of Flanders, Louis de Male.
-Louis invaded Brabant and quickly seized Brussels.
-On the night of 24 October 1356, Everard scaled the city walls leading a group of patriots and drove the Flemings from the city.
+After the death of John III of Brabant on 5 December 1355, his daughter Joanna and her husband Wenceslaus succeeded him as rulers of the duchy.
+Their succession was disputed by Louis II of Flanders, who invaded Brabant and seized Brussels in August 1356.
+Following this, t’Serclaes went into exile in Maastricht.

+On the night of 24 October 1356, he returned via the Sonian Forest and scaled the city walls of Brussels, leading a group of supporters to expel the Flemish garrison.
 This enabled Joanna and Wenceslaus to make their Joyous Entry into the city.